The Road goes ever on and on,

 - The steel plane’s body is unaffected by seasonal humidity changes and therefore warps less and requires less fettling.
 This is a huge advantage;

-- The steel plane’s sole is harder and wears slower than a wooden sole, and therefore requires less fettling.
-Also, since the sole wears slower, the mouth does not easily become wider, and seldom if ever needs to have a new mouth inlet.
+- The steel plane’s sole is harder and wears slower than a wooden sole, and therefore lasts longer and requires less fettling.
+Also, since the sole wears slower, the mouth does not easily become wider as soon, and seldom if ever needs to have a new mouth inlet.
 This is another huge advantage.

 Both of these advantages can have a humongous impact on the effectiveness and productivity of the tool over the years.

 Some of the advantages of Japanese wooden-bodied planes over steel-bodied planes include the following:

-- The wooden body is lighter and not as easily damaged as a traditional cast-iron steel-bodied plane’s body which will bend and/or fracture if dropped onto a hard surface (the ductile cast iron used in some high-end planes nowadays is a significant improvement in this regard).
-Fracturing has been the bane of steel-bodied planes since the beginning.
+- The wooden body is not as easily damaged as a traditional cast-iron steel-bodied plane’s body which will bend and/or fracture if dropped onto a hard surface (the ductile cast iron used in some high-end planes nowadays is a significant improvement in this regard).
+Fracturing has been the bane of cast-iron-bodied planes since the beginning.
 This is a huge advantage;

-- The plane’s Owner can make a replacement wooden body, exactly as he prefers it to be, quickly and inexpensively;
+- The plane’s Owner can modify, repair, or make a replacement wooden body exactly to his preferences quickly and inexpensively;

 - The wooden sole is softer than a steel sole and therefore is not only less likely to scratch the surface being planed, but will tend to burnish it instead;

 - The wooden sole is easier to true, fettle, and even modify;

 - The wooden body is lighter in weight and therefore both less tiring to use and easier to transport;

 - Japanese handplanes have lower profiles so they take up less volume in the toolchest and/or toolbag, and are easier to store and transport;

-- Japanese handplanes have few if any screws and no levers so adjustment is simpler, more intuitive, and entirely dispenses with the clumsy, often sloppy mechanical linkage common to Bailey-pattern steel-bodied planes;
+- Japanese handplanes have few if any screws and no levers so adjustment is simpler, more intuitive, and entirely dispenses with the clumsy, often sloppy mechanical linkage common to mass-produced Bailey-pattern steel-bodied planes;